anujak30/CSC-582-Battle-of-Plutonians/README.md

 ## Execution instructions

 Open the html file with browser and make sure you have internet connection.
+[Note] For best experience play the game on google chrome browser.
+Some of the browsers like - Firefox donot support audio in the game.

 ## Twine version - 2.3.9